DexterInd/Utilities/Raspbian_For_Robots_Testing/README.md

 # Utilities
 Dexter Industries Utilities for Internal Use.

 This is testing for Raspbian for Robots.

 General Tests:  Run and Check for Errors
 =====================================
 - [ ] Is Minecraft Installed?
 - [ ] Does it fit on a 4Gig Sandisk SD card?
 - [ ] Shellinabox - Login and test.
 - [ ] noVNC - Login and test.
 - [ ] VNC Viewer - Login and test.
-Verify that cursor is all right
+Verify that cursor is working.
-- [ ] Dexter Industries Update - Run the update once on Jessie.
+- [ ] Dexter Industries Update - Run the update once.
-- [ ] Scratch GUI - Run the Scratch GUI once.
+- [ ] Scratch GUI - Run the Scratch GUI.
 - [ ] Test change the hostname.
 - [ ] Run as headless on a network.
 - [ ] Run with an HDMI monitor, USB keyboard, USB mouse.